ufo22940268/android-times-square/README.md

 TimesSquare for Android
 ==========================

 Standalone Android widget for picking a single date from a calendar view.
+Please checkout the example to learn how to use it.

 ![Screenshot](timesSquareScreenshot.png)